-If you have been injured in an accident one of the first questions you may ask yourself is, “Does health insurance cover car accidents?” or “Who pays for my chiropractor after a car accident?”
+If you have been injured in an accident you may ask questions such as, “Does health insurance cover car accidents?” or “Who pays for my chiropractor after a car accident?”

 Yes, typically your health insurance can replace your car insurance but there are specific instances for when it cannot.